andertavares/syntheticmdps/README.md

 So far, we're working with single-state MDPs, but the results were able to support the following paper:
 A. R. Tavares, S. Anbalagan, L. S. Marcolino and L. Chaimowicz. _Algorithms or Actions?
 A Study in Large-Scale Reinforcement Learning_.
 In Proceedings of the 27th International Joint Conference on Artificial Intelligence (IJCAI 2018), July 2018.

+The configurations used in that paper's synthetic experiments are in the *ijcai18* directory, please take a look at the Readme.md there.

 # Running and configuring experiments

 ## Execution